artainmo/DevOps/cloud/README.md

 Internet of Things (IoT) is a network of internet-connected devices that can collect and transfer data.
 AWS IoT Core connects IoT devices to the AWS Cloud.
 It is serverless, secure and scalable.

 AWS AppSync stores and synchronizes data across mobile and web apps in real-time.
 For this it leverages a technology from Facebook called GraphQL.
-To build this GraphQL backend integration is possible with DynamoDB and Lambda.
+To build this GraphQL backend, integration is possible with DynamoDB and Lambda.

 AWS Amplify is a set of tools and services that help develop and deploy scalable full stack web and mobile applications.
 Amplify can manage authentication, storage, API, CI/CD, PubSub, analytics and ML, monitoring, source code from AWS or Github...